 I am also a legitimate business man today.
 I have obtained my DBA and I now have a business account.
 My plan is to be open for business by the end of 2015.

 We rely on the generosity of individual and corporate donors to help deliver our program to inmates.
-In 2015 PEP expanded into new prisons and launched its program for women.
+In 2017 PEP expanded into two new prisons and launched its program for women.
 We need your support as we continue to grow toward our goal of serving 10% of the men and women (4,000 individuals) that come home each year from Texas prisons.

 Join us so that together we can reduce recidivism, bring hope to families, rebuild communities, and give a second chance to those willing to embrace transformation, responsibility, and love.